 Albuquerque Whiplash Claims: Everything You Need to Know

-March 29 2024
+March 29, 2024

-Whiplash is one of the most common injuries that Albuquerque car accident lawyers encounter.
-Though often considered minor, this soft tissue injury can have serious and long-lasting consequences for a person’s health, job eligibility, and overall quality of life.
-Read this article to learn how you can best ensure you will be fairly compensated if you ever suffer whiplash in a car crash.
+Yes!
+As a matter of fact, whiplash is one of the most common injuries that Albuquerque car accident lawyers encounter.
+Though often considered a minor injury, whiplash is a soft tissue injury that can have serious and long-lasting consequences for a person’s health, job eligibility, and overall quality of life.
+One study even showed that 7% of whiplash injury victims were not able to return to work.

-What Is Whiplash?
+What is Whiplash?

 Causes of Whiplash